 Traveling Down the Birth Canal Requires SPACE

 How do you maximize the space in your pelvis to encourage the baby’s rotation and descent?
 We have to find a position that creates the greatest space in the pelvis.
-In other words, the pelvis has four boney landmarks that determine the maximum circumference a baby has to fit through: front (pubic bone), back (tail bone), and sides (two sitz bones).
+The pelvis has four boney landmarks that determine the maximum circumference a baby has to fit through: front (pubic bone), back (tail bone), and sides (two sitz bones).
 We want to find a position that creates the greatest space between the front, back, and sides.
 Here are a few simple movements to find that position.

 1. Find the Greatest Space Front to Back

-Once you have fingers on the pubic bone and fingers on the tail bone, lean forward and feel the space between your fingers.
+Once you have fingers on the pubic bone and fingers on the tailbone, lean forward and feel the space between your fingers.
 Then lean back.
 In which direction do you have the most space between your fingers?
 Is it when you are leaning forward or leaning back?